Establishing an ESOP with Accuplan

 With over 25 years of being a premier self-directed IRA provider, we have offered alternative products and tools for our clients to utilize from our conception.
 Among these products is an Employee Stock Ownership Plan, also known as an ESOP, or what Accuplan calls a ‘MYSOP’ (My Sponsored Ownership Plan).
 Its purpose is to bring our clients more options in alternatives.

 What is an ESOP/MYSOP?

-An ESOP is a tax-advantaged vehicle, and it compares to a 401K but is more complex.
+This account type is called a Defined Contribution Plan, and it compares to a 401K, but is more complex.
 An employer will set up a trust fund where the goal is to share their private stock or designate cash to buy existing shares, all within a tax-advantaged IRA.
 This type of account enables employees an opportunity to buy into their employer’s shares, and in turn, brings usable capital.

 These shares are issued to select employees.
 It is up to each company to choose how those shares are allocated.

 Like other employer-sponsored benefits, employees who have shares within the company are not considered fully vested until seniority has been attained within that company.
 If a vested employee does leave that company, their employer must buy back the vested stock at a fair market price.